 Alternative: International Spy Museum

 If you’re not a US citizen then a great alternative to touring the FB headquarters would be to buy a ticket for the International Spy Museum, located just a short distance from the National Mall.
-The museum holds the largest collection of international spy artefacts of public display and invites guests to step into the shoes of a spy with lots of interactive exhibits, and has been branded DC’s most immersive museum.
+The museum holds the largest collection of international spy artifacts of public display and invites guests to step into the shoes of a spy with lots of interactive exhibits, and has been branded DC’s most immersive museum.

 Visit the Washington Monument

-The Washington Monument is located on the edges of the National Mall, and deserves its own separate visit.
-The monument is a familiar obelisk, often shown in movies and was built to honor George Washington, the first President of the United States.
+The Washington Monument is located on the edges of the National Mall and deserves its own separate visit.
+The monument is a familiar obelisk, often shown in movies, and was built to honor George Washington, the first President of the United States.
 Standing at 555 feet, it was the tallest structure in the world when its construction was completed in 1884.

 But the marble and granite monument isn’t just a statue, it also doubles as one of the best panoramic vantage points in the whole city.
 The observation deck is located at 500 feet and offers stunning 360-degree views of famous landmarks including the White House, Lincoln Memorial, and the US Capitol – the perfect location to end your first day in the city as the sun goes down.
 Interpretive displays on the observation deck help explain the history and significance of the views, making it a popular spot for both tourists and locals to appreciate the nation’s capital.